-Stuart Lancaster was appointed England Rugby Head Coach until the end of the 2015 Rugby World Cup, on March 29 this year.
-He has since guided England to second place in the 2012 RBS 6 Nations, with four wins from five games and to the historic achievement of three away victories by an England team in the tournament for the first time.
+Stuart Lancaster was appointed England Rugby Head Coach until the end of the 2015 Rugby World Cup in March 2012.
+He has since guided England to two second places in the 2012 and 2013 RBS 6 Nations, with eight wins from 10 Championship games including, in his first year, the historic achievement of three away victories by an England team in the tournament for the first time.
 England also beat World Champions New Zealand by a record score, 38-21, in December 2012.
 In June 2013 he steered England to a 2-0 Test victory in Argentina – their first away series win against the Pumas for 32 years.

 A level 5 qualified coach, Stuart had been the England Saxons Head Coach and the RFU Head of Elite Player Development, straddling all of the national age group and development sides, since 2007.

 During his tenure as England Saxons Head Coach, the squad picked up three Churchill Cups on the way ('2008, 2010' and 2011), while England U20 reached four out of five Junior World Championship finals.
 Last year the squad secured an RBS 6 Nations Grand Slam and the U18 side boasts an impressive record since the start of the 2007-08 season.

 Penrith-born Stuart, a former PE teacher, has galvanised his success that began with Leeds Carnegie.
 A flanker and captain in his playing days at Headingley from 1992-2000, he was the academy manager there from its inauguration in 2001 until 2005 and developed some of the brightest prospects in the game.